Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Quality of LSAT Coursework

-Though our team likes Kaplan’s old school, thorough approach to LSAT prep, we actually have LSATMax’s curriculum rating out slightly better.
+Though our team really likes Kaplan’s thorough approach to LSAT prep, we actually have LSATMax’s curriculum rating out slightly better.
 LSATMax’s lesson plans are stuffed with actionable strategies, hacks that really work, and smart insights about the varying problem types you’ll see on the exam.

 The LSATMax course is neatly organized into digital modules that attack the various sections of the LSAT.